 Medical Care: Respondents are asked if the sample person has a regular doctor and if that doctor (or any doctor if no regular doctor is reported) has been seen in the last year.
-Starting in Round 11, text was added to clarify that a doctor's visit included in person visits and online telehealth visits and a question was added to ask if the sample person saw their regular doctor online using telehealth visits, in person, or both ways.
 Persons who have not seen a doctor in the last year are routed to the Medical Bills and Insurance Questions.
 All others are asked about means of transportation to the doctor, whether anyone sits in with the person on doctor visits and, if so, who that is (who does it most often if more than one person named).
 Individuals who are named as "sitting in on doctor visits" are flagged and routed to the Helper Section (HL) (except for those who are staff persons from the place the person lives).
-The last question is about what the person who sits in on the visit does: helps with getting online for a telehealth visit (beginning in Round 11), helps with getting on exam table or dressing, reminders to ask doctor, asks doctor questions, or helps the sample person to understand what the doctor was saying.
+The last question is about what the person who sits in on the visit does: helps with getting on exam table or dressing, reminders to ask doctor, asks doctor questions, or helps the sample person to understand what the doctor was saying.